 Church basements are usually pretty benign places, containing casseroles, bake sales, and a few extra hymnal books.
 Not so in the basement of St. Leonard’s church in Hythe, which has, in place of casseroles, thousands and thousands of human bones.

-Around 1200, the Archbishop Becket was murdered, and pilgrims began visiting his shrine.
+Around 1200, Archbishop Becket was murdered, and pilgrims began visiting his shrine.
 The church capitalized on the visitors, asking them to donate in exchange for seeing the shrine.
-This made other local churches jealous as St Leonard’s became rich.
+This made other local churches jealous as St. Leonard’s became rich.

-So where then did the the other 3,999 skeletons come from?
+So where then did the other 3,999 skeletons come from?
 No knows for sure.
-Some believe they are the bones of soldiers killed in battle, some that they’re from victims of the Black Death.
-The most likely explanation is that the bones accumulated as a result of the church’s expansion into a burial site: The bones were, for lack of a better solution, simply dug up and stored in the church.
-Recent studies have also indicated that they were of probably mostly Roman decent and came to Hythe during the Roman occupation, settling, and eventually being buried in the area.
+Some think they’re victims of the Black Death.
+Some believe they are the bones of soldiers.
+The Victorians spread the urban myth that they were Viking raiders killed in battle or drowned at sea.
+The most likely explanation is that the bones accumulated as a result of the church’s expansion into a burial site.
+The bones were, for lack of a better solution, simply dug up and stored in the church.
+Recent studies have also indicated that they were of probably mostly of Roman descent.

-Currently the bones are being studied by a Bournemouth University graduate to identify a disease which so far has been evident on at least 40% of the 250 skulls studied.
+Currently, the bones are being studied by a Bournemouth University graduate to identify a disease which so far has been evident on at least 40 percent of the 250 skulls studied.